lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 OpenStack Cron
 --------------

-Cron job that runs regularly to perform periodic tasks against OpenStack.
+Cron job that runs on a schedule to perform periodic tasks against OpenStack.

 This job requires a Config File Provider file named ``clouds-yaml`` available containing the credentials for the cloud.